Hurricane Preparedness in 2019

 - Listen to your local authorities and evacuate if you need to!
 If you do, use extreme caution when returning to your property.

 - Create an emergency plan and review it with your family.
 Post a list with our contact information plus numbers for emergency services, along with instructions for turning off propane, electricity, and water.
-For other tips in preparing for hurricanes, check out this link.

 - If you have an aboveground propane tank, make sure it is securely anchored!